swapnil-sarda/ansible/README.md

 ## Ansible consists of following concepts

 ### Tasks:
-Granular component of the ansible which in turn is a part of a playbook.
+Granular component of the ansible, part of the playbook focusing on statement and hosts.

 ### Playbook
 Playbook can have multiple modules.